manikandan-ravikiran/complex-assignments/README.md

 * Each *RQx (RQ1.1,RQ1.2,...RQ3.2)* fold answers one or more of the research question and contains two sub folders namely **code** and **data**.
 Each of the RQx folder code could be run individually without any cross dependency across the project, so in a sense the codes are self contained.

-## Result Reproducability & Execution
+## Result Reproducibility & Execution

 Following details shows relationship to code and Tables of results in https://manikandan-ravikiran.github.io/files/edtech1.pdf.
 Each code could be run individually without any cross dependency.
 To reproduce a results, execute corresponding Ipython notebook as mentioned below.